 Perfect Poached Salmon with Chive Butter

-- 1 lb. salmon, skin on, thick center cut preferable, cut into two portions
+- 1-1.25 lbs. salmon skin on, thick center cut preferable, cut into 4 portions

 - 2 thick slices red onion